AwalaApp/specs/rs000-core.md

 ![](assets/rs000/cut-through-mode.png)

-Note that bindings will remain unchanged, but the roles of client and server would be changed: The user gateway will become a PDC client to host endpoints, as well as a CRC client to its relaying gateway so it can receive cargo encapsulating new incoming parcels.
+Note that bindings will remain unchanged, but the roles of client and server would be changed: The user gateway will become a PDC client to public endpoints, as well as a CRC client to its relaying gateway so it can receive cargo encapsulating new incoming parcels.

 The role of the relaying gateway in this scenario would be analogous to that of [STUN](https://en.wikipedia.org/wiki/STUN) servers: To allow computers in private networks to get data from the Internet as if they were Internet hosts.